-- Make (2) of each turnbuckle shown below, total of 4 linkages. - The linkages with ball cups on each end will be STEERING LINKS.
+- Make (2) of each turnbuckle shown below, total of 4 linkages. - The linkages with ball cups on each end will be STEERING LINKS. - The linkages with a pivot ball on one end will be CAMBER LINKS.

 - NOTE: Turnbuckle has RIGHT and LEFT threads!